 On 2 August, 2011, the contract to construct the Baku Crystal Hall was awarded.
 And on 25 January, 2012, it was confirmed that the venue would host the Eurovision Song Contest 2012.

 What is the trend in the date of the announcement of the next Eurovision host city?

-In all cases except for one, the host city was announced in the calendar year prior to the Eurovision Song Contest being held (although in the case of Baku, most fans had a strong believe it would be held in the Baku Crystal Hall and were just awaiting an official announcement).
+In all cases except for one, the host city was announced in the calendar year prior to the Eurovision Song Contest being held (although in the case of Baku, most fans and delegations alike had a strong belief it would be held in the Baku Crystal Hall and were just awaiting an official announcement).

 Nations also appear to follow one of two routes, a quick bidding process that leads to a decision being made early and usually announced in July (such as was the case with Norway, both of Sweden’s hosting’s, Portugal, and even Austria to a lesser extent as it was announced in early August); or a longer bidding process that leads to a decision being made around September (as was the case with Israel, Ukraine, Denmark, and even the Netherlands for 2020, which was announced in the last few days of August).

 Well, Italian broadcaster RAI have had a massive task over the last few months in reducing the potential hosting field down from an unprecedented 17 cities down to just five, and are now making a decision between these.